nfinit/databook/os/vax-vms/010-install.md

-order for DECdtm and applications using it (such as Rdb) to function properly, DECdtm requires a log file to record transactions to, named `SYS$JOURNAL:SYSTEM$node.LM$JOURNAL` where `node` corresponds to the name of your VAX, in our case `BOSTON`.
+order for DECdtm and applications using it (such as Rdb) to function properly, DECdtm requires a log file to record transactions to, named `SYS$JOURNAL:SYSTEM$node.LM$JOURNAL` where `node` corresponds to the DECnet node name of your VAX.

 We can create a transaction log using the Log Manager Control Program `LCMP`, run using the following command: